Activist Explorer Newsletter, by Juliana Barnet

 As an activist who loves fiction, I’ve long been struck by the potential for fascinating stories focused on activists’ lives and struggles.

 Yet despite the huge reservoir of real movement experience to draw from, I find surprisingly few such stories on these library lists (or anywhere else in mainstream culture).
-Yes, there are some dramatic retellings of the stories of great movement figures such as Martin Luther King, Jr., Malcolm X, and others, but what about stories of everyday activists, where we readers and viewers get to be with them through the excitement, dilemmas, delights, and dangers, of participating in a social justice movement?
+Yes, there are some dramatic re-tellings of the stories of great movement figures such as Martin Luther King, Jr., Malcolm X, and others, but what about stories of everyday activists, where we readers and viewers get to be with them through the excitement, dilemmas, delights, and dangers, of participating in a social justice movement?
 There are some, but not many, especially considering the amazing inspiration, emotion, and drama of activist life.
 Not to mention the vital importance of activism to planetary survival.

-We see countless stories of police, detectives, special forces, military and civilian, in all walks of life, whose basic goal is righting what’s out of whack and returning life to “normal,” that is, seeking justice that upholds the status quo.
+We see countless stories of police, detectives, special forces, military and civilian, in all walks of life, whose basic goal is righting what’s out of whack and returning life to “normal,” that is, seeking a form of justice that upholds the status quo.
 Where are the stories of activists pursuing the deeper justice of social transformation?

 Siding with the underdog and questing for justice are universal story themes.
 We see endless variations on them in all genres of fiction, from heroic quests to right wrongs a la Quixote, to densely populated sagas about challenging tyrants–a fantasy staple–finally culminating in liberation.
 Nonetheless, with few exceptions these narratives tend to skirt in-depth depiction of how such movements get organized.
 Yet the rising up of oppressed people—the quintessential underdogs—is full of adventure, drama, mystery, intrigue, romance—everything a storyteller could desire.

-I can readily imagine stories set in the Black Power, labor, American Indian, Chicano, and so many other key movements, past and present, TV shows about people challenging police violence (rather than ones that romanticize policing), westerns about Native activists fighting mining or fossil fuel industries, rom-coms starring young people who meet in an environmental or anti-racist movement; wrenching dramas about peace activists pouring their own blood on Trident missiles.
+I can readily imagine stories set in the Black Power, labor, Indigenous, Chicano, and so many other key movements, past and present, TV shows about people challenging police violence (rather than ones that romanticize policing), westerns about Native activists fighting mining or fossil fuel industries, rom-coms starring young people who meet in an environmental or anti-racist movement; wrenching dramas about peace activists pouring their own blood on Trident missiles.

 I have to conclude that such works aren’t on the lists because they mostly don’t exist, at least not in the English-language mainstream in which most US (and likely many other) libraries and commercial booksellers fish.